DIGITAL ILLUSTRATION GALLERY

 In this way, they become a visual code, encrypted by my own personal memories; the inside jokes and psychological associations that I’ve made while living inside my weird, dear little consciousness.

-Visually, they remind me of the children’s book illustration.
+Visually, they remind me of the soft, edgeless drawings in the children’s books of my youth.
 I think it’s safe to say that a soft, greasy oil pastel (digital brush) has become my signature illustrative medium of choice, especially atop a really toothy, pulpy (digital) paper.

 A CLOSER LOOK